Smart Sensors in IoT

 |AC and DC Motors

-There are many types of Sensors and they are classified based on output type, method of detection, means of detection, conversion phenomenon, active or passive, etc., and with the advent of the Internet of Things, these sensors have undergone evolution and as a result of that today we have ‘Smart Sensors ‘, where we are integrating electronics into a sensor to make it an intelligent sensor.
+There are many different kinds of sensors, which can be categorised according to their output type, method of detection, means of detection, conversion phenomenon, active or passive nature, etc. With the development of the Internet of Things, these sensors underwent evolution, and as a result, we now have "Smart Sensors," which are sensors that have electronics built into them to make them intelligent sensors.

 What is a Smart Sensor?